 Where $t$ was encoded as a binary string and Fact \ref{thm:nonsignalling} was applied.
-This gives the statement of the proposition. \end{proof} Note that this communication lower bound straightforwardly works even for RSP protocols with two-way communication and any amount of shared entanglement and randomness, and it lower bounds not only for the total communication of such a protocol, but the communication from Alice to Bob specifically.
+This gives the statement of the theorem. \end{proof} Note that this communication lower bound straightforwardly works even for RSP protocols with two-way communication and any amount of shared entanglement and randomness, and it lower bounds not only for the total communication of such a protocol, but the communication from Alice to Bob specifically.

 Now we move on to proving a lower bound on the entanglement cost of $(d,k)$-RSP.
 In this regard, in addition to the condition $\eps_r$ not be too close to $1$, lower bounds can only be shown under the additional condition that $m = o(d)$.
-This is because, as noted in the introduction, there exists a good $(d,k)$-RSP protocol for relaxed error, namely the $\eps$-net protocol, which is completely classical (i.e. require no entanglement) and which involves only $\Theta(d)$ bits of communication.
+This is because, as noted in the introduction, there exists a good $(d,k)$-RSP protocol for relaxed error, namely the $\eps$-net protocol, which is completely classical (i.e. requires no entanglement) and which involves only $\Theta(d)$ bits of communication.
 As it turns out, we can show that any protocol for which the bounds on both $\eps_r$ and communication are true, and which uses pure entanglement, must essentially be using $\log d - O(1)$ EPR pairs. \begin{theorem} For all $\gamma > 0$, any $(d,k)$-RSP protocol with relaxed average error $\eps_r$, $m$ bits of communication, and initial pure shared state $\ket{\sigma}^{AB}$, must satisfy

-where $\delta = F\left(\frac{k}{d}+O(\sqrt{\frac{m}{d}}), 1-\varepsilon_r\right) $, where $F$ is the truncated fidelity function. \end{theorem} In view of Fact \ref{fc:distillation-lb}, Theorem \ref{thm:minentropy} implies that the initial entangled state is such that almost $\log d$ many EPR pairs can be extracted out of it by LOCC up to a failure probability that is dependent on the smoothing.
-In particular, nothing is implied about the entanglement if $m = \Theta(n)$, in which case $\delta = 1$, and the failure probability of the distillation protocol in Fact \ref{fc:distillation-lb} is $1$.
+where $\delta = F\left(\frac{k}{d}+O(\sqrt{\frac{m}{d}}), 1-\varepsilon_r\right) $, where $F$ is the truncated fidelity function. \end{theorem} In view of Fact \ref{fc:distillation-lb}, Theorem \ref{thm:minentropy} implies that the initial entangled state is such that almost $\log d$ many EPR pairs can be extracted from it via LOCC, with a failure probability that is dependent on the smoothing.
+In particular, nothing is implied about the entanglement if $m = \Theta(d)$, in which case $\delta = 1$, and the failure probability of the distillation protocol in Fact \ref{fc:distillation-lb} is $1$.